MORANA › Backer FAQ

 Which set ships first

-MORANA is built as a line of self-contained sets, and the one that funds and ships first is The First Turning, the 62-card launch set.
-It is the finished, fully illustrated set and the one this campaign is about.
+MORANA is built as a line of self-contained sets, and the one that funds and ships first is HYBRIS, Set I, 206 cards of Greek myth.
+It is finished and fully illustrated, and it is the one this campaign is about.
 It is a complete, playable game on its own.
+The Slavic First Turning is Set II and follows it to press; you can already play it free in your browser.

 The realistic timeline, framed as estimates